 Mr. Chris van der Pauw graduated from SFU with a B.Ed. and a B.A. with an English Major and Humanities Minor.
 His teaching career started at Archbishop Carney Regional Secondary School and through his 6 years he taught English 8 to 12 and Christian Ed 8 to 12.
 In 2012, he received his Masters Degree in Administration and Leadership from Gonzaga University and he took a teaching position of Grade 6 at St. James and St. Ann’s Elementary in Abbotsford.
 In 2015 he became Vice Principal at St. James and St. Ann’s Elementary.
 In 2017 he was appointed Acting Principal of St. James and St. Ann’s Elementary.
-He is in his third year as Principal at St. Jude School.
+Currently, he is in his sixth year as Principal at St. Jude School.
 In addition to being Principal at St. Jude School, Mr. van der Pauw also serves as a BC Ministry of Education and Child Care Independent School Inspector and he is Chair of the CISVA Administrators Association.

 Mrs. Sue Ann Wong has worked in our CISVA system for over 20 years in the Intermediate and Primary classrooms as well as in the Resource Centre.
 She has been at St. Jude School for 15 years as one of our Kindergarten teachers.
 Mrs. Wong received her Bachelor of Education degree from UBC.
 She loves traveling, reading, skiing and playing volleyball.